victorfds/markdown_view_leptos/README.md

 - Inline components in Markdown using `{{ <MyComp prop=value/> }}`
 - Use string, `file = "..."`, or `url = "..."` sources
 - Fenced‑code aware: ignores `{{ ... }}` inside triple‑backtick code blocks
-- Works in CSR or SSR; no runtime parser cost in the browser
+- Works in CSR or SSR; compile-time sources avoid runtime parser cost in the browser

 > Security note: the generated HTML is injected via `inner_html`.
 Only use trusted Markdown or sanitize upstream.